This post may contain affiliate links. Click for complete disclosures.

-These gluten-free crepes are easy to make and enjoyed all day from morning till night, sweet to savory.
-They are perfect for the weekend to the holidays!
+These gluten-free crepes are easy to make and can be enjoyed all day from morning till night, sweet and even savory.

 What is a Crepe?